adriflorence/PatientVue/README.md

 - The web application uses Spring Boot as a proxy to access PatientView's resource server.
 - The object mapping from JSON to Java is done with the help of [Jackson](https://github.com/FasterXML/jackson) - previously known as the standard JSON library for Java.
 - The client was created with Vue.js with the help of [Vue CLI 3](https://cli.vuejs.org).
+- Data is retrieved from the FHIR (Fast Healthcare Interoperability Resources) Database.